Articles and Databases

 You can place your own interlibrary loan requests online using INFO (Information Network for Ontario) to locate and place holds on materials.
 If you are a first time user, please see the available User Guide for Placing Interlibrary Loan Requests (PDF) for assistance.

 Do I have to pay for Interlibrary Loan items?

 No. This service is provided to Huron County Library cardholders free of charge.

 Any materials borrowed through Interlibrary Loan must be returned to the Huron County Library branch from which you borrowed the book.
 For example, if you requested a book through Interlibrary Loan from the Seaforth Library, the book must be returned to the Seaforth Library.

 Can I renew my library materials?

-You can renew your library materials once.
+You can renew your library materials twice.
 You must renew these items before the original due date.
-Interlibrary loan materials and materials that have been recalled by another patron cannot be renewed.
+Interlibrary loan materials and materials that have holds placed on them by another patron cannot be renewed.

 How can I renew my library materials?

 Library materials can be renewed:

 - At the Circulation Desk of your local library.